kumbulanit/t-sql/lesotho/labs/Module_02_Filtering_and_Sorting_Lab.md

 # Module 2: Filtering and Sorting Data - Lab Exercise
 ## Central Bank of Lesotho - Data Management Division
+## For Economists and Statisticians

 ### Lab Overview
 **Duration:** 75-100 minutes
 **Difficulty:** Beginner with optional intermediate/advanced sections
 **Prerequisites:** Module 1 completed, CBL_DataWarehouse database
+**Target Audience:** Economists and Statisticians conducting data analysis and statistical compilation

 ---

 ## Learning Objectives
-1. Use WHERE clause to filter data
+1. Use WHERE clause to filter observations for statistical subsets and conditional analysis
-2. Work with comparison operators (=, <, >, <=, >=, <>)
+2. Work with comparison operators for threshold analysis (inflation targets, prudential ratios)
-3. Combine conditions with AND, OR, NOT
+3. Combine conditions with logical operators for complex economic criteria
-4. Use BETWEEN, IN, and LIKE operators
+4. Use BETWEEN for range analysis and IN for categorical filtering (country groups, indicator sets)
+5. Apply pattern matching with LIKE for indicator code searching
-5. Sort results with ORDER BY
+6. Sort results with ORDER BY for time series chronological ordering and ranking
-6. Handle NULL values
+7. Handle NULL values (missing observations) common in economic datasets
-7. Filter date ranges for time series data
+8. Filter date ranges for temporal analysis and period-specific reporting

 ---